Essoldo Manor Park

 In August 1954, they were taken over by the Essoldo Cinemas chain, based in Newcastle upon Tyne and it was re-named Essoldo in 1955.

 The Essoldo was closed on 21st September 1963 with Rock Hudson in "A Gathering of Eagles" and Audie Murphy "Hell Bent For Leather".
-It was converted into a Vogue bingo club, which was later closed and the building was demolished in 1970.
+It was converted into a Vogue bingo club, which opened on November 2, 1963.
+It was later closed and the building was demolished in 1970.
 Housing was built on the site.